 Fairness · Accountability · Consideration · Transparency · Scope

-Fairness across all parties affected by the system, not only human demographic groups
+Fairness across human and non-human parties affected by the system

-If this system causes suffering outside our stakeholder map, who is responsible?
+If this system causes harm to any sentient being, who is responsible?

 07 APPLICATION